Deceleration

 Diaphragm

-The muscle used for breathing .
+The main muscle used for breathing.
 It divides the chest from the abdomen.

-Diaphragmatic hernia occurs in one per 2,000 to 3,000 births.
+Diaphragmatic hernia occurs in approximately 1 per 2,000 to 3,000 births.
 Chromosome abnormalities are seen in up to 15% of fetuses with diaphragmatic hernia.
-The most common chromosome abnormalities are trisomy 18, and trisomy 21.
+The most common chromosome abnormalities are trisomy 18 and trisomy 21.
 The defect has also been reported in association with multiple syndromes including Fryn and Cornelia de Lange syndromes.

 Congenital diaphragmatic hernia may be diagnosed prenatally on ultrasound.
 The usual finding is a heart displaced away from the side of the hernia and the presence of the stomach in the chest at the level of the heart.